 By Maud Poudat

 Victor is not eligible to apply for cancellation of removal, since he has not accrued seven years of continuous presence in the United States.
-The period of continuous presence starts from the date Victor entered the United States as a permanent resident (July 15, 2003) and ends on the date of the commission of the crime (January 3, 2010).
+The period of continuous presence starts from the date Victor entered the United States as a permanent resident (July 15, 2011) and ends on the date of the commission of the crime (January 3, 2018).
 He is just short of the seven years required by the law for cancellation eligibility.

-The continuous presence requirement does not apply to a foreign national who has served for a minimum of 24 months in an active-duty status in the Armed Forces of the U.S., and if separated from such service, was separated under honorable conditions, provided that at the time of the foreign national’s enlistment or induction, the person was in the United States.
+The continuous presence requirement does not apply to a foreign national who has served for a minimum of 24 months in an active-duty status in the U.S. Armed Forces, and was (if applicable) separated under honorable conditions, provided that at the time of the foreign national’s enlistment or induction, the person was in the United States.

 By weighing all the positive factors against the negative factors, the IJ will decide whether to grant or deny the application for cancellation of removal.

-The continuous physical presence is subject to the same stop-time rule as the continuous residence requirement for cancellation of removal for a legal permanent resident.
-The person's continual presence will legally end with the issuance of a Notice to Appear under Section 239(a) or the commission of a crime referred to in Section 212(a)(2) that renders the alien inadmissible to the United States under Section 212(a)(2) or removable from the United States under Section 237(a)(2) or 237(a)(4), whichever is earliest.
+The continuous physical presence has the same stop-time rule as the continuous residence requirement for cancellation of removal for an LPR as descrcibed above.
+The person's continual presence will legally end with the issuance of a Notice to Appear or the commission of a crime that renders the alien inadmissible or removable from the United States, whichever happened earliest.
 Similarly, the continuous physical presence is cut off by any trips in excess of 90 days or for any periods in the aggregate exceeding 180 days.

-When an applicant is convicted of a crime that is not included in the sections mentioned above, that particular crime may make him or her ineligible to apply for cancellation of removal as a nonpermanent resident since the applicant may not fulfill the good moral character requirement.
+When an applicant is convicted of a crime that is not included in the sections mentioned above, that particular crime may make him or her ineligible to apply for cancellation of removal as a nonpermanent resident, since the applicant may not fulfill the good moral character requirement.
 Whether a crime renders the person ineligible for lack of good moral character will depend on the Immigration Judge’s evaluation of the seriousness of the offense, as well as pertinent case law.

 Such hardship can most readily be proven when the applicant’s qualifying relative has a serious medical condition that cannot be easily treated in the country of removal, or when medical access is not readily available in the applicant’s native country.

-Whether the foreign national is a permanent resident or nonpermanent resident applying for cancellation of removal, the use of witnesses is highly recommended in addition to providing a wide variety of documentation reflecting the positive factors listed above.
+Whether the foreign national is a permanent resident or nonpermanent resident applying for cancellation of removal, the use of witnesses is highly recommended in addition to providing a variety of documentation reflecting the positive factors listed above.